teamdigitale/eurostat-datawizard/README.md

 # Run the app on localhost
 This is a [streamlit](https://streamlit.io/)-based app.
 Requirements are managed with [pipenv](https://pipenv.pypa.io/).
-Clone the repo (pay attention to have [Git-LFS](https://git-lfs.github.com/) installed) and you should be able to run this command:
+Clone the repo and you should be able to run this command:
 ```
 pipenv run streamlit run Home.py
 ```